Keeping good going: Residents donate stimulus checks to Muscatine Salvation Army

 MUSCATINE — It was business as usual for Lt.
-Greg Bock of the Muscatine Salvation Army Wednesday afternoon as he was driving back from another food run.
+Greg Bock of the Muscatine Salvation Army Wednesday afternoon as he drove back from another food run.

-When he returned, he was informed — and surprised — by a call received while he was gone.
+When he returned he was surprised by a call received while he was gone.

-Across the nation, many citizens are receiving their stimulus checks from the U.S. government in order to counteract financial struggles from the COVID-19 pandemic.
+Americans are receiving stimulus checks from the U.S. government to counteract financial struggles from the coronavirus pandemic.

-One Muscatine resident donated the entire $1,200 check to the Muscatine Salvation Army.
+One Muscatine resident donated the $1,200 check to the Muscatine Salvation Army.

-While the donor wished to remain anonymous, they asked their actions be posted on the Salvation Army's Facebook page in the hopes of inspiring other residents looking for ways to help.
+While the donor remains anonymous, they asked their actions be posted on the Salvation Army's Facebook page to inspire other residents looking for ways to help.

 “And it did!”
-According to Bock, since posting about the donation Wednesday afternoon, he has received calls from five other Muscatine residents as well as a couple from West Liberty who wish to donate their stimulus checks as well.
+Bock said since posting about the donation Wednesday afternoon, he has received calls from five more Muscatine residents and a couple from West Liberty who wish to donate their stimulus checks.

-“When the stimulus checks came out and started hitting accounts, it never even crossed my mind that people would donate their stimulus checks,” Bock said, adding that if they did get any donations from it, he would only expect small portions.
+“When the stimulus checks came out and started hitting accounts, it never even crossed my mind that people would donate their stimulus checks,” Bock said.
 “It’s very cool to watch the generosity of one person spark an entire chain reaction.
 It was unexpected, but it’s pretty awesome.”

-The Salvation Army is working with the Muscatine Center for Social Action (MCSA), sharing resources to bring food to the community.
-They are serving over 300 meals every Monday, Wednesday and Friday and are sending out 260 grocery bags to vulnerable residents this Thursday.
+The Salvation Army is working with the Muscatine Center for Social Action, sharing resources to bring food to the community.
+They serve over 300 meals every Monday, Wednesday and Friday and sent out 260 grocery bags to vulnerable residents on Thursday.

 Bock said many residents are underemployed or out of work, so there is the risk of them not having food, losing their homes or not being able to keep the lights and heat on.

-Just like with the kettle donations last holiday season, Bock promised that all funds and donations they receive will stay in Muscatine County, and will be used to help residents who are in need or who are now vulnerable due to COVID-19.
+Just like the kettle donations during the holiday season, Bock promised all donations received stay in Muscatine County, and will be used to help residents who are in need because of COVID-19.

 “There’s people that are seeing what we’re doing, and they really do care about their most vulnerable who can’t go out during this situation,” Bock said.
-As the officer assigned to Muscatine County, he added that he is “blessed and honored” to be able to see these efforts and this generosity from his community.
+He added that he is “blessed and honored” to be able to see this generosity from his community.

 “A lot of people are fearful right now of what’s going on, and then in the midst of uncertainty, to still have these glimmers of hope happen – you just know that it’s going to be OK.
 Because people respond when people are in need, and I have a feeling that it’s not done yet.”